awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 1. Under **Create a segment**, choose **Import a segment**\.

-1. For **Segment name**, type a name for your segment to make it easy to recognize later\.
+1. For **Segment name**, enter a name for your segment to make it easy to recognize later\.

-1. For **Amazon S3 URL**, type the location of the Amazon S3 bucket that contains the file for your segment\.
+1. For **Amazon S3 URL**, enter the location of the Amazon S3 bucket that contains the file for your segment\.
 The address of the bucket must be in the following format:

    ```
    s3://bucket-name/folder-name